laravel/docs/horizon.md

 <a name="environments"></a>
 #### Environments

 After installation, the primary Horizon configuration option that you should familiarize yourself with is the `environments` configuration option.
 This configuration option is an array of environments that your application runs on and defines the worker process options for each environment.
 By default, this entry contains a `production` and `local` environment.
+However, you are free to add more environments as needed:

     'environments' => [
         'production' => [